orbkit/orbkit/doc/adtutorials/cclib.rst

 General Aspects
 ---------------

-In order to parse a quantum chemical output file with cclib, orbkit follows the standard procedure described in cclib's tutorial, e.g. for a Gaussian output file::
+In order to parse a quantum chemical output file with cclib, ORBKIT follows the standard procedure described in cclib's tutorial, e.g. for a Gaussian output file::